addyosmani/backbone-fundamentals/index.md

   .value();

 // Will return ['Ida', 'Rob']

-Some of the Backbone-specific method will return this, which means they can be chained as well:
+Some of the Backbone-specific methods will return this, which means they can be chained as well:

 var collection = new Backbone.Collection();